Ada Sophia Dendy1

 M, #21465, b. circa 1600, d.
 18 August 1628

-Alan Cathcart, 5th Lord Cathcart was born circa 1600.1 He was the son of Alan Cathcart, Master of Cathcart and Isabel Kennedy.2 He married, firstly, Lady Margaret Stewart, daughter of Francis Stewart, 1st and last Earl of Bothwell and Lady Margaret Douglas, circa August 1621.1 He married, secondly, Jean Colquhoun, daughter of Sir Alexander Colquhoun of Luss and Helen Buchanan, on 29 October 1626.1 He died on 18 August 1628 at Auchencruive, Ayrshire, Scotland.1,3
+Alan Cathcart, 5th Lord Cathcart was born circa 1600.1 He was the son of Alan Cathcart, Master of Cathcart and Isabel Kennedy.2 He married, firstly, Lady Margaret Stewart, daughter of Francis Stewart, 1st and last Earl of Bothwell and Lady Margaret Douglas, circa August 1621.1 He married, secondly, Jean Colquhoun, daughter of Sir Alexander Colquhoun of Luss and Helen Buchanan, on 29 October 1626.1 He died on 18 August 1628 at Auchencruive, Ayrshire, ScotlandG.1,3

-Alan Cathcart, 5th Lord Cathcart matriculated at University of Glasgow, Glasgow, Lanarkshire, Scotland, on 3 April 1615.3 He succeeded to the title of 5th Lord Cathcart [S., c.
+He matriculated at University of Glasgow, Glasgow, Lanarkshire, ScotlandG, on 3 April 1615.3 He succeeded as the 5th Lord Cathcart [S., c.
 1452] in December 1618.1

 Child of Alan Cathcart, 5th Lord Cathcart and Jean Colquhoun